Azure/azure-quickstart-templates/201-customscript-extension-azure-storage-on-ubuntu/README.md

 [CustomScript Extension](https://github.com/Azure/azure-linux-extensions/tree/master/CustomScript) allows the owner of the Azure Virtual Machines to run customized scripts in the VM.

-This template shows a simple example abouht how to deploy CustomScript extension to an Linux VM.
+This template shows a simple example to run scripts which are stored in private Azure Storage.

 ## Deploy